 18. Guineafowls

-Guineafowl are a type of bird that belongs to the family Numididae and the order Galliformes.
-They are native to Africa and have been around for a very long time.
+Guineafowl are a bird that belongs to the family Numididae and the order Galliformes.
+They are native to Africa and have been around for a long time.
 Phylogenetically, they are related to other Galliformes, which include the Cracidae and the Odontophoridae.

-Guineafowl are considered “core” Galliformes, meaning that they are more closely related to the other Galliformes than any other species.
-This makes them an important part of the evolutionary history of the Galliformes.
+Guineafowl are considered “core” Galliformes, meaning they are more closely related to the other Galliformes than any other species.
+This makes them an essential part of the evolutionary history of the Galliformes.

-Guineafowl have been around for millions of years and have evolved into the species that we see today.
-They are an important part of the African avian fauna and are a vital link in the evolutionary chain of the Galliformes.
+Guineafowl have been around for millions of years and evolved into the species we see today.
+They are an essential part of the African avian fauna and are a vital link in the evolutionary chain of the Galliformes.

 Kingdom | Animalia |